- Working with synchronized data

-Active Directory Attributes Sync app provides an additional post function named Update Data.
-This post function allows to update data in LDAP server.
+Active Directory Attributes Sync provides an additional post function called Update Data.
+This post function allows you to perform several actions directly on your LDAP server:

 When you create a user in AD using this post function, only the following attributes are synchronized: